 - Missing pills or running out before scheduled refills

 - Mixing alcohol or other drugs with fentanyl to increase the effects

-Fentanyl rehab in Palm Desert, California, helps clients rise above their addiction to a happy and healthy life.
+Fentanyl rehab in Palm Springs, California, helps clients rise above their addiction to a happy and healthy life.
 At Phoenix Rising Recovery, we offer many levels of care to meet our clients where they are in their recovery.
 As a result, each person that comes to us gets the personalized care needed to heal from fentanyl addiction.